asu-iris/course_robotics/lec20/djc.md

 with $K_P$ and $T_P$ are controller parameters.

-The control diagram for the plant  {numref}`motor_model3` thus is shown below (note that the backward pass constant $k_{TP}$ is fixed, this can be thought of as the sensor gain given).
+The control diagram for the single joint system  ({numref}`motor_model3`)  is shown below (note that the backward pass constant $k_{TP}$ is given and a constant, which can be thought of as the sensor gain).

 :::{figure} ../lec19/control/p_control2.jpg
 ---
 width: 99%
 name: p_control2
 ---
-Control diagram of singple-joint position control
+Control diagram of single-joint system
 :::